LevelbossMike/ember-statecharts/docs/statecharts.md

 TypeScript you will end up with better developer ergonomics than you would when not typing your code.

-Please refer to the [using TypeScript](https://xstate.js.org/docs/guides/typescript.html#using-typescript) of the XState docs for a thorough walkthrough on how to type your XState machines. `useMachine` will automatically pick up type information for your typed machines - if need be it is also possible to provide type information for `useMachine` explicitly.
+Please refer to the [using TypeScript](https://xstate.js.org/docs/guides/typescript.html#using-typescript) of the XState docs for a thorough walkthrough on how to type your XState machines.
+For `useMachine` to pickup types correctly you will need to provide type information for `useMachine` explicitly.

 The `useMachine`-API supports both versions of typing machines:

 1. Without typestates: `useMachine<TContext, TStateSchema, TEvent>(/* ... */)`
 2. With typestates: `useMachine<TContext, any, TEvent, TTypestate>(/* ... */)`

-Like [ember-concurrency](https://jamescdavis.com/using-ember-concurrency-with-typescript/) `ember-statecharts` has to use a typecasting function to allow TypeScript to understand what `useMachine` is trying to accomplish.
-Whenever you want to interact with the usable you have to wrap your statechart property in `interpreterFor`.

-`interpreterFor` is not doing anything special but only typecasting the usable so that TypeScript can provide useful type information.

 Next up you see an example of the `Button`-component from the tutorial implemented in TypeScript:

 <Docs::TypescriptUsage />

-## Legacy api

-`ember-statecharts` still ships with the legacy `computed`-macro api.
-If you want to see the documentation about how to use this api please refer to the [0.9.x-version](https://ember-statecharts.com/versions/v0.9.0/) of this docs page.

 ## Visualizing statecharts